 - 4.5 Strategic Policy DS6: Reducing Flood Risk and Policy DS7: Sustainable Drainage outline the Council's approach to flood risk and drainage. - 4.6 The application site is within Flood Zone 1 according to the Environment Agency's Flood Risk Maps for Planning (see Appendix C).
-The analysis of the development proposals demonstrates that there will be a net reduction in impermeable areas and the foul drainage will be addressed on-site via a treatment plant (see example enclosed Appendix D) that will drain naturally into a soakaway to the north that has a natural fall to the existing pond that lies within the Applicant's wider land to the north.
+The analysis of the development proposals demonstrates that there will be a net reduction in impermeable areas and the foul drainage will be addressed on-site via a treatment plant (as specified on the block plan and in Appendix D) that will drain naturally into a soakaway to the north that has a natural fall to the existing pond that lies within the Applicant's wider land to the north.
 This on-site treatment of foul effluent accords with the NPPF's preferred treatment within the drainage hierarchy.